boltops-tools/lono/docs/_reference/lono-new.md

     Congrats  You have successfully created a lono project.
 A starter demo blueprint was created and is at blueprints/demo.
 Check things out by going into the created infra folder.

       cd infra

       To create a new blueprint run:

           lono blueprint new demo

       To deploy the blueprint:

           lono cfn deploy my-demo --blueprint demo

       If you name the stack according to conventions, you can simply run:

           lono cfn deploy demo

       To list and create additional blueprints refer to https://lono.cloud/docs/core/blueprints

     More info: http://lono.cloud/
     $

 ## Options

 ```
 [--bundle], [--no-bundle]  # Runs bundle install on the project
                            # Default: true
+[--demo], [--no-demo]      # Also generate demo blueprint
 [--force]                  # Bypass overwrite are you sure prompt for existing files.
 [--git], [--no-git]        # Git initialize the project
                            # Default: true